x-amm/STRESS/Readme.md

 # STRESS
 Scan waTched diRectoriEs uSing viruStotal

-## Example ".env" configuration:
+## To use this program you have to add these keys to your terminal profile:

+#stress-watch

-VIRUSTOTALAPIKEY=Your API Key
+export VIRUSTOTALAPIKEY=Your API Key

-DIRECTORYOFINTEREST=The folder to watch
+export DIRECTORYOFINTEREST=The folder to watch

-VIRUSTOTALTIMEOUT=Timeout for when new requests should be executed
+export VIRUSTOTALTIMEOUT=Timeout for when new requests should be executed